powerhome/playbook/playbook/app/pb_kits/playbook/pb_dialog/docs/_dialog_full_height.md

-The full height dialog can be size small, medium, or large The dialog may be left, center or right aligned.
-Except for the large dialog which should only be center aligned.
+To render a full height Dialog, use the `fullHeight` (react) or `full_height` (rails) prop.
+A full height Dialog can be size small, medium, or large.
+By default it will be center aligned.